kjes4pres/MET_sommer25/README.md

-# MET_sommer25
+# Workspace for summer job at the Meteorological Institute of Norway, 2025.
-Workspace for summer job at the Meteorological Institute of Norway, 2025.
+__Kjersti Stangeland, July 2025__

 ### Overview of contents